akankshabansal/Notes/Python.md

         // even shorter
         recs.append({item[0]: item[1] for item in zip(lbl,rec[:1].split(':') ) })
 ####Function Arguments
-Can have default param values, and they must be present in the leftmost positions.  **Variable no of params** we can pass in a dictionary too to a python function def func(aVar, bVar='aaa', *cvar, **dVar)
+* **default param values**, and they must be present in the leftmost positions.  * **Variable no of params** we can pass in a dictionary too to a python function The order is this, normal param then default ones, variable no of positional params(list), variable no of named params(Dict) def func(aVar, bVar='aaa', *cvar, **dVar)
-The order is this, normal param then default ones, variable no of positional params(list), variable no of named params(Dict) you can upack the parameters at runtime. def someFunc(aVar, bVar):
+This was you can upack the parameters at runtime. def someFunc(aVar, bVar):
     	print('aVar={0} bVar = {1}'.format(aVar, bVar))
 	data = {'aVar':10, 'bVar':20}
 	someFunc(**data)    Data inside the dictionary is not ordered internally. the data is stored in form of red black tree.
-Python doesnt have any behaviour for any operator.
-For every object internally the operators are defined. for example a>b => a.__gt__(b) anything can be made *iterable* by created a next method for the collection. the next gives the next object and when cant(done with iterating basically) throws an exception

 ####Lambdasthey can be just one expression long in Python    function-name = lambda param-list: exprList comprehension is faster than for loop because it gets optimized.
-Issue : It creates a seperate result list .
+However, it creates a seperate result list .
 	nums = range(10)
 	squares = [num**2 for num in nums if num%2 ]Changed it to be a generator expression, so now the its iterating the list and getting just one element from the list at a time.
 Its almost as fast as list comrehension.
 This is more like an iterator rather than a processing on the stream. 	squares = (num**2 for num in nums if num%2 )	**range** : list of integers in memory from 1-value provided. xrange in python 2. no more xrange in python3. range behaves like a generator, and would expand the elements only when needed.